CiprianAgafitei/MyCodes-App/README.md

 🧑‍🏫 Student & Class Management
 - 📋 Create, Edit, Delete Students — Each student has a unique ID for easy tracking.
 - 🏫 Class Organization — Students are assigned to a single class only.
 Teachers can manage multiple classes at once.
 - 📂 Class Operations — Add, modify, or delete classes with full control.
+Update option included to promote students at the end of each year!

 📝 Test Creation & Administration
 - 🆕 Create Custom Tests — Teachers can build new tests for one or more classes.